John-Kry/apexjs/README.md

 The data this returns is listed in the documentation here:https://tracker.gg/developers/docs/titles/apex

 Recently Updated to V2 of apex tracker API!

+"PLAFORM" needs be either origin, psn, or xbl.

 ```js
 const apex = require('apexlegendsjs')(API_KEY_HERE)